Arch Linux Installation and Configuration on UEFI Machines

 /dev/sda3) with at least 20G size or rest of HDD space, ext4 formatted.

-Now let’s actually start creating disk layout partition table by running cfdisk command against machine hard drive, select GPT label type, then select Free Space then hit on New from bottom menu, as illustrated in the below screenshots.
+Now let’s actually start creating disk layout partition table by running cfdisk command against machine hard drive, select GPT label type, then select Free Space then hit on New from the bottom menu, as illustrated in the below screenshots.

 # cfdisk /dev/sda

-6. Type the partition size in MB (300M) and press enter key, select Type from bottom menu and choose EFI System partition type, as shown in the following screenshots.
+6. Type the partition size in MB (300M) and press enter key, select Type from the bottom menu and choose EFI System partition type, as shown in the following screenshots.

 You’ve finished configuring the EFI System partition.

 7. Next, let’s create the Swap partition using the same procedure.
 Use down arrow key and select again the remaining Free Space and repeat the steps above: New -> partition size 2xRAM size recommended (you can safely use 1G) -> Type Linux swap.

 Use the below screenshots as a guide to creating the swap partition.